 With the Pocket WIFI you will pay for the duration of the trip when you book and receive it in your home country or the number of days you are in possession of the device if you collect it at the destination.

-Our experience with Pocket Wifi: A WIFI2Go Australia Review
+Our experience with Pocket Wifi in Japan

 - partly personal, wanting family to be able to contact us quickly if needed during our travels